raulmont/wrl-lts19-nvidia-containers/README.md

 2020-04-22 21:13:58.210600: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1326] Created TensorFlow device (/job:localhost/replica:0/task:0/device:GPU:0 with 268 MB memory) -> physical GPU (device: 0, name: NVIDIA Tegra X1, pci bus id: 0000:00:00.0, compute capability: 5.3)
 ```
 ## Conclusions

 The use of NVIDIA-containers allows a smooth deployment of AI applications.
-Once you have your Linux distribution running containers and the custom NVIDIA runtime is as simple as running one command to get a Neural Network to work, as we saw in the previous demo.
-Getting a Tegra board to run computing-intensive workloads is now easier than ever.
+Once you have your Linux distribution running containers with the custom NVIDIA runtime, getting a Neural Network to work is as simple as running one command.
+Getting an NVIDIA Tegra board to run computing-intensive workloads is now easier than ever.

-To get everything rolling, you need a custom RUNC engine that allows the use of CUDA and other related libraries.
-After that, you will be running applications as if they were on bare-metal.
+With the provided custom RUNC engine that allows the use of CUDA and other related libraries, you will be running applications as if they were on bare-metal.

-One of the possibilities the containers offer is combining this setup with Kubernetes or even EGX from NVIDIA so that you can do the orchestration.
-The K8S device plugins allow you to distribute and manage workloads across multiple acceleration devices, giving you High Availability and a bunch of other benefits.
-Mix this with other technologies such as FPGAs, and you will have an army of edge devices ready to run your Intelligent applications for you.
+One of the possibilities the containers offer is combining this setup with Kubernetes or the Nvidia EGX Platform so that you can do the orchestration.
+The K8S device plugins distribute and manage workloads across multiple acceleration devices, giving you high availability as well as other benefits.
+Combined with other technologies such as Tensorflow and OpenCV, and you will have an army of edge devices ready to run your Intelligent applications for you.

 ## References

 - [1] K. Hao, “The computing power needed to train AI is now rising seven times faster than ever before”, MIT Technology Review, Nov.
 2019.
 [Online].
 Available: https://www.technologyreview.com/s/614700/the- computing-power-needed-to-train-ai-is-now-rising-seven-times-faster-than-ever-before.